-The carrying amounts of cash and cash equivalents approximate their respective fair values due to the relative short term maturity of these financial instruments.
+The carrying amounts of cash and cash equivalents and other receivables approximate their respective fair values due to the relative short-term maturity of these financial instruments.
 The fair values of other classes of financial assets and liabilities are disclosed in the respective notes to the financial statements.